 Why not?

-Because and the answer is now obvious, should be obvious to everybody, because if they interpret what you're saying to be a lie, or maybe you don't you innocently don't remember something exactly as it was, which for me would be like, yeah, the odds are really high unless you're asking me something about the deep state, the investigation into the investigators about Trump, Clinton, Bush, Reagan, um, Bush won.
+Because if they interpret what you're saying to be a lie, or maybe you don't, you innocently don't remember something exactly as it was, which for me would be like, yeah, the odds are really high unless you're asking me something about the deep state, the investigation into the investigators about Trump, Clinton, Bush, Reagan, Bush one.

 I could answer all those questions, but I'm not going to answer who was on my show last week and remember accurately.

-Yeah, you're right, because the FBI now, sadly, under uh James Gummy and Andrew McCabe and the influence of Peter Strzok and Lisa Page have become a political organ.
+Yeah, you're right, because the FBI now, sadly, under James Comey and Andrew McCabe and the influence of Peter Strzzok and Lisa Page have become a political organ.

 And you named all the people, Flynn, Papadopoulos, Stone, Manafort.